Lakers Legend Kobe Bryant Reveals His No. 1 Advice To Jeanie Buss To Acquire LeBron James

 In February 2017, the Los Angeles Lakers made a tough decision, firing Mitch Kupchak as general manager and removing Jim Buss as vice president of basketball operations.
 Lakers owner Jeanie Buss then hired Magic Johnson as president of basketball operations and Rob Pelinka as general manager.
 Since assuming front office roles, Johnson and Pelinka revealed their ambitious goal to make the Lakers an attractive destination for superstars once again.

-They made their first move by creating salary cap space for two maximum-salaried players, and in the recent free agency, the Lakers succeeded to acquire the best basketball player on the planet, LeBron James.
+They made their first move by creating salary cap space for two maximum-salaried players, and in the recent free agency, the Lakers succeeded to acquire LeBron James.
 As of now, there is no doubt that Jeanie Buss made the right decision to make a huge change in their organization.

-However, according to Sam Amick of The Athletic (h/t Bleacher Report), Kobe Bryant played a major role on the Lakers’ successful acquisition of LeBron James.
-In an interview with The Athletic, Bryant revealed the advice he gave to Buss in order to make the franchise great again.
+However, according to Sam Amick of the Athletic (h/t Bleacher Report), Kobe Bryant played a major role on the Lakers’ successful acquisition of LeBron James.
+In an interview with the Athletic, Bryant revealed the advice he gave to Buss in order to make the franchise great again.

 “Jeanie, I know who we’re trying to get; we know who we’re trying to get, so that player is not going to come here with all of this s–t going on.
 It’s not going to happen.
 So if you do want to have that focus, and go after that player, then I’m telling you that you’ve gotta clean house, and you’ve gotta just reshuffle the deck and start anew.
 You have the new practice facility (the UCLA Health Training Center) that we’re just moving into (in the summer of 2017).
 We’ve got new management, and off we go.
 But that player is not coming here unless you do that.”